- Cloudways vs Hostinger

 Hostinger also has a decent customer support service in place with knowledgeable and friendly executives to help you with your queries and issues through 24×7 live chat and email.

 I am sure you have read this post carefully this far and clearly understand Cloudways vs Hostinger.
 In this post, I have pointed out the pros and cons of both hosting services.
 For example, Hostinger plans are comparatively much more affordable but again, Hostinger misses important features like staging and doesn't have a daily backup on all the plans.
 Cloudways doesn’t have a free backup system either, but you can have the best automated daily back for just $0.33 per GB of backup.
+However, the Cloudways discount makes their pricing looks better to get started.

 Though Hostinger is cheaper, their uptime is awful and I really can't recommend them for real business websites.
 So, If you are finalizing between Cloudways and Hostinger, then Cloudways should be your choice.